Catalan grammar: Number inflection

+If the direct object comes after the verb, the participle does not change, so “he vista la teva amiga*” would be incorrect.
+Furthermore, this also does not occur with the pronouns ho and en/ne.
+Note that Catalan never uses the preposition “a” for the direct object, unlike Spanish, which uses it with people (“He vist al teu amic*” or “He vist a la teva amiga*” would be incorrect in Catalan).

 Adjectives

 A Catalan adjective must agree in gender and number with the noun it accompanies.
 Most adjectives are placed after the nouns.
 Adjectives can be divided into three declension paradigms.
 The number inflection rules are the same as the nouns.

 Declension

 Catalan adjectives can be divided in three groups according to the distinct forms it has.